 QMACF: Queen Mary Academic Credit Framework.
-The structure of academic credits and levels applied to all modules and programmes leading to awards of QMUL or the University of London (introduced in 2008).
+The structure of academic credits and levels applied to all modules and programmes leading to awards of Queen Mary or the University of London.

-QMUL Model: QMUL Model: an innovative and unique credit-bearing teaching and learning initiative integrated into undergraduate degree programmes that will broaden student opportunities within and beyond higher education by enhancing students' levels of social capital.
+QMUL Model: an innovative and unique credit-bearing teaching and learning initiative integrated into undergraduate degree programmes that will broaden student opportunities within and beyond higher education by enhancing students' levels of social capital.
 Applicable to undergraduate programmes from 2017/18 entry onwards.